Amphenol-Borisch-Technologies/Parts-List_Processor/README.md

 # Parts-List_Processor
 Simple Processing of Parts-Lists (Bill of Materials/BOMs).

-Simple processing of Parts-Lists from files formatted like Sample Parts-List.xlsx into Sample-Parts-List Processed.xlsx.
+Transform Parts-Lists from files formatted like Sample Parts-List.xlsx into Sample-Parts-List Processed.xlsx.
 - Part Number & Reference Designator columns in Sample Parts-List.xlsx are required.
 - Part Description & Quantity columns in Sample Parts-List.xlsx are optional.
   - However, the Part Descritipion column must be column C if present.